rackerlabs/support-how-to/content/cloud-servers/resetting-an-active-directory-user-password.md

 product_url: cloud-servers
 ---

-This article describes how to reset an Active Directory user password.
+This article describes how to reset an Active Directory&reg; user password.

 **Note:** This article only applies to custom Active Directory domains configured on customer devices.